Benjamin Moore – Gray Owl

 Gray Owl, OC-52, by Benjamin Moore is a go-to for many interior designers.
 But is it the best colour with the right undertone for your space?

-This week, in Episode #4 of my paint colour reviews, I walk you through Gray Owl and show you a commercial project where we used it and you’ll see why it was the perfect choice.
+This week, in Episode #4 of my paint colour reviews, I walk you through Gray Owl and show you a commercial project where we used it.
+You’ll see why it was a perfect choice for this space.

 - Undertones of Gray Owl